solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 }
 ```

-Make sure that `DEV_MULTISIG` address is a valid Multisig Gnosis Safe contract,
-otherwise the script will fail with: `Multisig address doesn't match Gnosis Safe contract bytecode`.
+Ensure that the `DEV_MULTISIG` address corresponds to a valid Multisig Gnosis Safe contract.
+If this is not the case, the script will fail, displaying the error: `Multisig address doesn't match Gnosis Safe contract bytecode`.

-If you wants to complete this tutorial on a local blockchain without needing to
-deploy a Gnosis Safe Account, you can change `MultisigScript` to the following:
+For those who wish to complete this tutorial on a local blockchain without the necessity of deploying a Gnosis Safe Account, it is possible to modify `MultisigScript` as follows:

 ```solidity
 contract MultisigScript is ScriptSuite {